Short term Counselling Couple in London

-I work with couples who both want to save their relationship.
+I work with couples who want to save their relationship.

-I use a counselling modality that evidence based and short term.
+I use a counselling modality called emotionally focused therapy.
+It is structured, evidence based and short term counselling for couples.

 What past client's say